agnesmardh/ski-calculator/README.md

 [classnames](https://www.npmjs.com/package/classnames)

 ## Notes and possible improvements
-It is just a proof of concept at this time.
+It is just a proof of concept at this time which means that some changes would be necessary before application would go into production.
 For example, right now the API allows any origin to make request.
 That should be changed before application goes into production.
 There is some code duplication in the form components in frontend, which could be improved by refactoring.
 Quality would also be improved if tests were added in the frontend as well.